pyushkevich/HyperResASHS/README.md

 Step 3 creates the nnU-Net dataset, runs experiment planning, and creates five-fold cross-validation splits.
 However, **nnU-Net training must be run manually**.

+**Note**:
+- Use the modified nnUNet from `submodules/nnUNet` (mmseg branch) which includes Modality Augmentation methods
-**Note**: When running nnU-Net training, ensure that the trainer matches the `TRAINER` specified in your configuration file.
+- When running nnU-Net training, ensure that the trainer matches the `TRAINER` specified in your configuration file (e.g., `ModAugUNetTrainer`)

 ### Step 5: Testing (`stage = test`)